0xd4y/Notes/Active Directory/CRTP/README.md

     - caused by the `Find-LocalAdminAccess` cmdlet
 - monitor changes to `HKLM\System\CurrentControlSet\Services\DNS\Parameters`, look for DNS stops and starts, and monitor event 770 which shows the location from which the DLL was loaded
     - helps monitor potential DNSAdmins attacks
+- `4672` on any machine other than the DC should be tracked
+    - DA permissions should not be used on any other machine in a properly configured AD environment

 ### Kerberoast